liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/03-mvc-command-override.markdown

 ## Overriding MVCActionCommand

 You can override MVC action commands using a similar process to the one presented above for MVC render commands.
-Again, you'll register a new OSGi Component with the same properties, but with a higher service ranking.
+Again, you'll register a new OSGi component with the same properties, but with a higher service ranking.
 This time the service you're publishing is `MVCActionCommand.class`.